 What are the types of bone tumors?

-There are two types of bone tumors: benign (non-cancerous bone tumor that does not spread) or malignant (cancerous).
+There are two types of bone tumors: benign (non-cancerous bone tumor that does not spread) and malignant (cancerous).

 When you come see us, our first step is to determine which type of tumor it is.
 We also need to determine if the tumor has spread to the bone from some other part of the body (metastatic disease to bone).